alpersonalwebsite/react/02_components.md

 export default App;
 ```

-Functional components *perform better* than class components.
+**Functional components** *perform better* than class components and, after the release of `Hooks`, in "90%" of the cases you should go with this approach.

 ---

 Quick note about `return`.

-Each component must always return "something": JSX, plain JS Data Types like number, string, array or "null" if we explicitly "don't want to return".
-You cannot avoid the return statement or just "return implicitly": `return;`.
+Each component must always return "something": JSX, plain JS Data Types like number, string, array, or "null" if we explicitly "don't want to return".
+You cannot avoid the return statement or "return implicitly": `return;`.

 All these (among others) are valid returns:
 * `return 1;`